cypress-io/cypress/CONTRIBUTING.md

 ## Contributing Feature Requests

-Overview
 Have a feature you'd like to see in Cypress?
-This article describes how to file an effective feature request.
+This describes how to file an effective feature request.

-The most important things to do are:
+**The most important things to do are:**

 - understand our roadmap
 - make sure your feature makes sense in the project
 - align your expectations around timelines and priorities
 - describe your problem, not your solution
-- open an issue using this [template](https://github.com/cypress-io/cypress/issues/new?body=**Description**%0A*Include%20a%20high%20level%20description%20of%20the%20feature%20here.%20Include%20any%20benefits%2C%20challenges%20or%20considerations.*%0A%0A**Additional%20Info**%0A*Include%20any%20images%2C%20notes%2C%20or%20whatever.*%0A)

 If you have a bug report (not a feature request), see [Contributing Bug Reports](#contributing-bug-reports).

 ### Understand our Roadmap

-We have a cohesive vision for the project in the long term, and a general roadmap that extends for years into the future.
-While the specifics of how we get there are flexible, many major milestones are well-established.
+We have a cohesive vision for the project in the long term and a general roadmap that extends for years into the future.
+While the specifics of how we get there are flexible, many milestones are well-established.

 Although we set project direction, the community is also a critical part of Cypress.
 We aren't all-knowing, and we rely on feedback to help us identify issues, guide product direction, prioritize changes, and suggest features.